Honda Civic Wheel Alignment Cost

 ADAS Sensor Recalibration$250 – $400Models equipped with Honda Sensing technology

-How Misalignment Impacts Advanced Driver Assistance Systems
+How Misalignment Impacts Advanced Driver Assistance Systems?

 Today’s cars use a lot of sensors to electronically follow lanes and avoid even minor collisions.
 The Honda Sensing suite uses a forward-facing camera and millimeter-wave radar to monitor traffic ahead.
 If a suspension thrust angle takes the car off-center, active safety systems get conflicting data.